ImoutoHeaven/crust-order-status/README.md

 node index.js --input /path/to/text_file --out /path/to/log/file
 ```

-- `--input` (required): The path to the text file containing CIDs and file details.
+- `--input` (optional): The path to the text file containing CIDs and file details.
+If --input arg is omitted, program will ask for user-input interactively.
 - `--out` (optional): The path to save the generated log file.
 If omitted, the log file will be saved in the current directory.

 The input text file should be structured as follows: